ikenna-porter/paw-wow/journals/henry.md

 day I ran into merging conflicts that my team and Curtis helped me through.
 Today was very productive individually and as a group and I'm happy with how far the group has gotten.
 We're a good team.

+# October 10, 2022

+Today we spent the day working on individual parts of the project.
+I worked on integrating the third party notifications API.
+I spent a lot of the day reading the documentation and getting the install of the API working.